Don (franchise): Don (2006)

-Don 2
+Don 2 (2011)

 A sequel, Don 2, was commissioned after the success of the previous film and was also directed by Akhtar, with both Khan and Priyanka reprising their roles and Lara Dutta in a cameo role.
 The film's story takes place five years after the previous film when Don, a powerful and ruthless crime boss, plans to take over the European drug cartel.
 Meanwhile, Roma (Priyanka Chopra) has joined the Interpol to hunt him down.
 Don 2 was released worldwide 23 December 2011 on 3,105 screens in the domestic market, including 500 prints in 3D, and on 650 screens in 40 countries.
 The dubbed versions in Telugu and Tamil were released with the Hindi version.
 It received mixed to positive reviews from critics.
 As of June 2020, the film holds a 69% approval rating on review aggregator site Rotten Tomatoes, based on thirteen reviews, with an average rating of 6.68 out of 10.
 On its first day, Don 2 had 80-percent occupancy levels throughout India.
-In multiplexes its occupancy level was 75%-80% percent and 70–75 percent in single-screen theatres.
+In multiplexes its occupancy level was 75%-80% percent and 70%–75% in single-screen theatres.
 The film grossed ₹147 million from its Hindi version, in the process becoming the third-highest opening-day grossing Indian film (fourth-highest for the Hindi version) and the highest opening-day grossing film on a non-holiday Friday.
 The second-week total of Don 2 was the second-highest of 2011, after Ready.
 By the end of its theatrical run the Hindi version of Don 2 grossed ₹1.06 billion in India and regional versions added a further ₹60 million for a grand total of ₹1.12 billion including Tamil and Telugu, making it the highest-grossing Bollywood film of 2011.
 It grossed $11.24 million on the overseas market and was the third highest-grossing Bollywood film overseas at that time, after My Name Is Khan and 3 Idiots.